zuozhenggh/learning-library/data-management-library/oci-di/pipelines/pipelines.md

 ![](./images/select-task.png " ")

 10. In the properties bar, the **Integration Task** `Load Customers Lab` is now selected.
 The Identifier has automatically changed with the name of Integration Task you selected.
-For Incoming Link Condition, leave the default option of **Always run**.
+For Incoming Link Condition, leave the default option of **Always run**.  *Note: Be sure to save often during design time!*
 ![](./images/pip-first-op.png " ")

 11. Drag and drop a **Data Loader** component into the Pipeline canvas.
 We want this task to be run **in parallel** with the Integration task we have just defined, so connect **START\_1** operator with the **Data Loader task operator**.